19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Action.md

 - Gain extra [Movement](Movement.md) equal to twice your normal movement speed this turn
 - Or improvise a [Maneuver](Maneuver.md)

+## Delving Action
 Many [Delving](Delving.md) actions are less standard; exploration and roleplay is the gameplay.
+They take 6 minutes.

-The three main delve actions (6 minutes) are
+The three main delve actions are
 - [Searching](Delving#Searching)
 - [Moving](Delving#Delve%20Movement)
 - [Recovering](Delving#Recover)